When a TCL Roku TV displays an overheating message, there are two main factors to consider:

 Here’s how:

-Restarting the TV after deleting an app is a must.
+Must power cycle the TV after deleting an app.
 Otherwise, you might fall into a bigger issue.

 Method 2: Roku TV Overheating message without streaming or accessing any app

-Unfortunately, If the TV displays this message when you are not using any apps or channels, just on the home screen, the problem is with the TV’s internal circuit or other hardware.
+Unfortunately, If the TV displays this message when you are not using any apps or channels, just on the home screen, the problem is with the TV’s motherboard or other hardware.

 Japzone (a Reddit user) says,